nngarfdn/nngarfdn/README.md

 <h1 align="center">Hi 👋, I'm Nanang Arifudin</h1>
 <h3 align="center">My name is Nanang Arifudin and I'm an Android Developer with over 1 year of experience in native Android app development.
-Currently, I'm in my final semester at Universitas Gadjah Mada.
-Feel free to check out my GitHub repositories to see some of my recent projects.
 If you have any questions or would like to collaborate on a project, don't hesitate to reach out to me.
 Thank you for visiting my profile!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nngarfdn&label=Profile%20views&color=0e75b6&style=flat" alt="nngarfdn" /> </p>